 Re-emerging to be Celebrated Again

-It’s a thrill to learn that prolific American painter John Marin is being rediscovered, talked about, and featured in important exhibitions again, such as “Drip, Splatter, Wash: American Watercolor, 1860-1960” in 2016 at the Nelson-Atkins Museum; and “American Watercolors in the Age of Homer and Sargent” at the Philadelphia Museum of Art.
+It’s a thrill to learn that prolific American painter John Marin (1870-1953) is being rediscovered, talked about, and featured in important exhibitions again.
+A couple of these exhibits are, “Drip, Splatter, Wash: American Watercolor, 1860-1960” in 2016 at the Nelson-Atkins Museum, and “American Watercolors in the Age of Homer and Sargent” at the Philadelphia Museum of Art.
 (The Philadelphia exhibit closed in May 2017).

 A charming depiction of John Marin, written contemporaneously, is included in a 1936 press release announcing the opening of the Marin exhibit at the Museum of Modern Art.